dojot/auth/README.md

 ## Tests

-Auth have some automated test scripts.
+Auth has some automated test scripts.
 We use [pyresttest](https://github.com/svanoort/pyresttest) format for the test schemas.
 You can run the test with: